 In addition, in Section 3 of the Profile you should also specify the maximum allowable within-subject variability for each of the strata specified in the precision profile (e.g. group of small nodules and group of large nodules).
 Profile authors should use their discretion in deciding on the maximum allowable variability for each stratum because usually the sample size in each stratum is small and not amendable to statistical constraints.
 For example, in the CT Volumetry Profile, RC must be < 21% for each size subgroup in order for the conformance requirement to be met.

-2.2 Bias Assessment Procedure
+2.2 Assessment Procedure: Site Bias

 The bias of the biomarker at a Site is a measure of the composite performance of the entire system at the Site.
 Each of the Actors in the system may contribute bias to the measurement but for the Site Assessment Procedure it doesn’t really matter where the source of bias is as long as the total performance stays within the bounds specified in the Profile.